1975 ABA playoffs

-The 1975 ABA Playoffs was the postseason tournament of the American Basketball Association's 1974–75 season.
-The tournament concluded with the Eastern Division champion Kentucky Colonels defeating the Western Division champion Indiana Pacers, four games to one in the ABA Finals.
+The 1975 ABA playoffs was the postseason tournament of the American Basketball Association's 1974–75 season.
+The tournament concluded with the Eastern Division champion Kentucky Colonels defeating the Western Division champion Indiana Pacers in the ABA Finals in five games.

+Background

 The Kentucky Colonels won 22 of their final 25 regular season games to catch the New York Nets for a share of first place in the Eastern Division.
 The Colonels won their last ten regular season games.
 They also went 13–3 in the ABA playoffs.

-Because the Colonels and Nets tied for first place in the Eastern Division, a special one game playoff was played to determine the conference champion.
+Because the Colonels and Nets tied for first place in the Eastern Division, a special one game playoff was played to determine the division champion (and therefore the #1 seed).
 The Colonels hosted the game and defeated the Nets 108–99 on April 4, 1975.

 The Memphis Sounds' Eastern Division 111–99 semifinal loss on the road to the Kentucky Colonels on April 13, 1975, was the final game played by the Sounds.
 After the season they moved to Maryland and became the Baltimore Claws.

 The first round win by the Spirits of St. Louis over the New York Nets was the biggest upset of the playoffs.
 Not only had the Spirits finished 26 games behind the Nets in the regular season, they had also lost all 11 regular season matchups to the Nets, and by an average of 17.3 points per game.
 But after losing the opener of the series to stretch the losing streak to 12, the Spirits rolled off four wins in a row to claim the series.

 The 1975 ABA Finals marked the second time in three years that the Kentucky Colonels and Indiana Pacers met in the ABA championship series.
 The Pacers edged the Colonels 4 games to 3 at the end of the 1973 ABA Playoffs.

 16,622 fans attended the final playoff game of the season in Freedom Hall in Louisville, Kentucky, as the Kentucky Colonels defeated the Indiana Pacers 110–105 to win the ABA Championship.

 Artis Gilmore was named Most Valuable Player of the 1975 ABA Playoffs.
-Gilmore scored 28 points and grabbed 31 rebounds in the final game of the Finals and in Game 3 in Indianapolis Gilmore scored 41 points and nabbed 28 rebounds.
+In Game 3, he recorded 28 rebounds while in the clinching Game 5 he had 28 points and 31 rebounds.

 The 1975 Kentucky Colonels were the final team to win an ABA Championship but not move on to the NBA later.